ArranJacques/laravel-aws-cognito-auth/README.md

 }
 ```

 For unsuccessful authentication attempts the attempt instance's `getResponse()` method can be used to access the underlying error.
-This method will return an array of data and depending on the reason why the authentication attempt failed the array will contain different values.
+This method will return an array of data that will contain different values depending on the reason for the failed attempt.

 In events where the AWS Cognito API has thrown an exception, such as when invalid credentials are used, the array that is returned will contain the original exception.